Turks wait with bated breath for vote recount

 Although the elections were at a local level, they were considered a major indication of Erdogan and his AK Party’s popularity.
 Erdogan’s political success has long relied on year after year of positive economic growth in Turkey.

 However, in the last couple of years an economic recession has brought surging inflation and unemployment, and a sinking lira.
-These factors have taken a huge toll on the president’s popularity, as did last year’s sweeping constitutional changes that breathed new power into his presidential roll.
+These factors have taken a toll on the president’s popularity, as did last year’s sweeping constitutional changes that breathed new power into his presidential roll.

 The local elections were seen as a bellwether of the long-standing ruler’s performance.